dakshbhatia/brainOS/docs/PLUGIN_AUTHORING.md

 - `"auto"` - Executes automatically if all requirements are granted
 - `"deny"` - Blocks execution entirely

-Users can override these defaults per-tool via the Osaurus UI.
+Users can override these defaults per-tool via the BrainOS UI.

 ### System Permissions